- What are the core courses Fellows are required to take?

 - Do I have to be nominated?

-The application system is open to all, but applicants in the Newly/Recently Ordained track must receive the approval of their bishop before applying.
-References are collected only for those who are invited to interviews.
+The application system is open to all, but we ask that all ordained Episcopal clergy and those seeking ordination provide a letter or email from their bishop stating that they may participate References for all applicants are collected only for those who are invited to interviews.

 - Who should I list as my references?